akiwoRM/pyrayts/README.md

         renderScene.render()

-    if you want to check rendered image, display in popup window.(wxPython module required)
+    if you want to check rendered image, you can use preview method.(wxPython module required)

         renderScene.preview()